 Several departments in the college offer supervised internships for academic credit.
 Internships may be granted for pay and/or credit with a limit of up to 3 credits per internship and no more than 6 credits total allowed for internships consisting of off-campus work experiences that do not have the continued presence of a Cornell faculty member.
 The number of credits awarded should reflect the amount of knowledge gained per internship and/or follow the CALS guidelines for assigning credits.

 The 6 credit allotment includes transfer credit and credit from other internships in other colleges at Cornell.
-The 6 credit limit does not apply, however, to secondary, post-secondary, and cooperative extension teaching internships in the Department of Education.
+The 6 credit limit does not apply, however, to secondary, post-secondary, and cooperative extension teaching internships in the discipline of Education.
 The awarding of credit will not be allowed in cases where a student brings to the college or to a professor a description of a past experience and requests credit.

-Note that a maximum of 15 (pro-rated for transfer students) of the 120 credits required for the degree may be taken in internships, independent study courses, and undergraduate teaching or research.
+Note that a maximum of 15 (pro-rated for transfer students) of the 120 credits required for the degree may be taken in internships, individual study courses, and undergraduate teaching or research.
 For internships not governed by an established internship course, the student must enroll in a 4960 course for the number of credits assigned.

 To ensure a straightforward and equitable system to manage internships, the College of Agriculture and Life Sciences has set forth guidelines to serve as minimum requirements for a student to receive internship credit.